 There are more subtle forms of usury, such as charging a fixed interest rate.
 That can be a problem because incomes fluctuate.
 For example, a corporation thinks of starting a project and expects to make 8% per year and it borrows in the market at 6%.
 If the project then turns out to generate 4%, it will make a loss because of the interest payments, even when the project is profitable overall.
 In this way viable corporations can get into trouble because of interest payments.
 And because interest is a reward for risk, people and corporations in trouble need to pay the highest interest rates, while they often need lower interest rates to get out of trouble.

-The definition that is the most interesting for Thesis One is capital growing faster than the economy.
+The most interesting definition is capital growing faster than the economy.
 This might happen when interest rates on capital are higher than the economic growth rate and most of interest income is reinvested.
-It is unsustainable in the long run so that the room for capital to grow dwindles.
-This might explain why interest rates are going negative, at least if negative interest rates are possible.
+This is unsustainable in the long run so that the room for capital to grow dwindles.
+This might explain why interest rates could go negative, at least if negative interest rates are possible.
 The assumption of capital growing faster than the economy is probably valid because wealthy people save and invest most of their income.
 This often was what made them rich in the first place.

 In 1910 the amount of capital relative to national income in Europe and the United States was close to where it was in 2010.
 The world had just been divided between the European imperialist powers and this put a constraint on capital growth.
 Interest rates may have gone to zero in the 1910s if it wasn't for World War I. The war destroyed a lot of capital in Europe.
 The economy recovered in the 1920s but in the 1930s the Great Depression took hold.
 The amount of capital relative to national income in Europe hadn't recovered to pre-war levels so the Great Depression wasn't the result of a lack of room for capital to grow.

 The depression probably was caused by a lack of demand and policy failures from central banks.
 Deflation took hold and interest rates became stuck near the zero lower bound.
-The success of the local currency in the Austrian town of Wörgl suggests that negative interest rates probably could have ended the depression.
-Sadly it was World War II and not negative interest rates that ended the Great Depression.
+The success of the local currency in the Austrian town of Wörgl suggests that negative interest rates could have ended the depression.
+Sadly it was World War II and not negative interest rates that brought the Great Depression to an end.
 This war probably wouldn’t have happened without the Great Depression.
 The enlistment of soldiers and the production of war goods brought the economy in the United States back to full employment.

 After the war Europe had to be rebuilt.
 This also created new room for growth and positive real interest rates.
 And when capital ran out of room to grow again in the 1960s and 1970s inflation picked up, and this destroyed a lot of financial capital.
 Prices in the United States more than doubled between 1972 and 1982 and owners of financial capital incurred significant losses similar to those of World War II.
 Yet, this destruction of financial capital created new room for positive real interest rates in the years ahead.
 The inflation could be halted by cranking up interest rates so that real interest rates in the 1980s were the highest in recent history.